shaik1002/biggitlabbomb/doc/user/permissions.md

 Owners must explicitly add these users to the specific subgroups and projects.

-You can use the Minimal Access role with [SAML SSO for GitLab.com groups](group/saml_sso/index.md) to control access to groups and projects in the group hierarchy.
-You can set the default role to Minimal Access for members automatically added to the root group through SSO.
+You can use the Minimal Access role to give the same member more than one role in a group:

-1. On the left sidebar, select **Search or go to** and find your group.
-1. Select **Settings > SAML SSO**.
-1. From the **Default membership role** dropdown list, select **Minimal Access**.
-1. Select **Save changes**.
+1. Add the member to the root group with a Minimal Access role.
+1. Invite the member as a direct member with a specific role in any subgroup or project in that group.

 ### Minimal access users receive 404 errors